 This guide concentrates on the rapidly growing list of hybrid stills/video cameras that can handle all types of content creation.
 This is where all the action is happening at the moment, as mirrorless cameras move upmarket and start to eat into the territory of professional cinema cameras – but at a fraction of the price.

-Until then, there's also the incredibly well sorted Sony A7S III.
+For this, there is the incredibly well sorted Sony A7S III.
 This is the opposite of the Canon in terms of specs.
-Its resolution is capped at 4K, and it can only shoot 12MP stills, but Sony has produced the best 4K mirrorless video camera on the market.
-The EOS R5 might hint at what's coming tomorrow, but the Sony A7S III truly excels at what filmmakers need today.
+Its resolution is capped at 4K, and it can only shoot 12MP stills, but Sony has produced what many consider the best 4K mirrorless video camera on the market.

 Read more: Key 4K video jargon explained